 Where custom apps still make sense

-But those are rarely phase one.
 For most teams, phase one should be: buy the tool, connect the right folders and apps, build the first five skills, and see which workflows actually stick.

 That approach is cheaper and faster, and it teaches you what a custom deployment would need to do if you eventually build one.
 You get the workflow truth before you pay for the shell.